Human505-oatmeal/Inventory-Management-System/README.md

 Column | Type | Description
 -------|------|------------
 id | SERIAL | Primary Key
-product_id | INT | the product id relating to the products table transaction_type | VARCHAR | The type of transaction quantity | INT | the quantity
+product_id | INT | The product id relating to the products table transaction_type | VARCHAR | The type of transaction quantity | INT | The quantity
-transaction_date | DATE | gets the current date, however you don't need to worry about this since the system does it for you.
+transaction_date | DATE | Gets the current date, however you don't need to worry about this since the system does it for you.

 # Contributing